lukevella/rallly/apps/heartbeat-test/README.md

 ## Configuration
 Define the environment variable:
-* `PLAYWRIGHT_BASE_URL` -- Defines Playwrights baseUrl variable.
+* `PLAYWRIGHT_BASE_URL`: Defines Playwrights baseUrl variable.
 This is the base address that tests will use.
-For example, in the case of setting baseUrl to `https://www.google.com`, a test with `await goto.page('/search')` would point the test to `https://www.google.com/search`.
+  * For example, in the case of setting baseUrl to `https://www.google.com`, a test with `await goto.page('/search')` would point the test to `https://www.google.com/search`.

 ## Usage